-He works on the marketing strategy and communications plan for the organisation and Trilateral commercial products.
-He also supports Trilateral research teams in promoting their work and leads the dissemination, exploitation and communications of various EC- funded projects.
+He manages the marketing and communications team and his work focuses on the marketing strategy and communications plans for the organisation and Trilateral commercial products.
+He also supports Trilateral’s teams in promoting their research and leads the dissemination, exploitation and communications of various EC- funded projects.

 Angelo is a communication professional who has worked in the cultural sector, scientific organisations, research and innovation gaining extensive experience in external communications, media relations and digital marketing strategy.

 He has worked in the programming and promotion of public engagement programmes within leading national and international organisations and consortia.

 Angelo specialised in copywriting, communications and marketing at the Institute European of Design; in social media marketing at the school of communications at the University of Arts in London and in science communications with various masterclasses at the Guardian and The British Science Association.
 He is currently a member of the Association of British Science Writers.

 Angelo has curated the programming of public engagement events, he is particularly proud of the Cultural Identities and Stereotype Threat talk curated for the Knowledge Quarter as part of the Bloomsbury festival 2016.

 Alongside his background in communications, Angelo has developed research in philosophy of language and semantics, he has published a monograph and participated in international conferences.